mekariavre/logbrow/README.md

-# LogBrowse
+# LogBrow

-A simple tool to browse logs in your browser.
+Utility to browse logs in your browser.
 Pipe logs into the server and view them live at http://localhost:3000.

 ## Usage